Frequently Asked Questions

 Level: Advanced; Interested: DBAs; Category: Maintenance

-Galera Cluster is a true synchronous multi-master replication system, which allows the use of any or all of the nodes as master at any time without any extra provisioning.
-What this means is that there is no failover in the traditional MySQL master-slave sense.
+Galera Cluster is a true synchronous multi-primary replication system, which allows the use of any or all of the nodes as primary at any time without any extra provisioning.
+What this means is that there is no failover in the traditional MySQL primary-replica sense.

 The primary focus of Galera Cluster is data consistency across the nodes.
-This doesn’t allow for any modifications to the database that may compromise consistency.
+This does not allow for any modifications to the database that may compromise consistency.
 For instance, the node rejects write requests until the joining node synchronizes with the cluster and is ready to process requests.

 The results of this is that you can safely use your favorite approach to distribute or migrate connections between the nodes without the risk of causing inconsistency.